kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Glitchless Tricks.md

 Duration Glitch does not exist on the XBox version of KotOR.

-### Legality

-The only way to avoid Duration Glitch is to either never load a manual save or quick save (which would effectively ban Manual Saves), or to never go through a load zone with a temporary effect active.
-Both of these were considered too onerous, and thus Duration Glitch is allowed in Glitchless.

 ### Uses

 Duration Glitch is used in every KotOR speedrun to extend the duration of Force Powers and stimulants, particularly Force Speed and Adrenal Alacrity.
 It is especially valuable in NMG and Glitchless to make a set of stims last for an entire planet, allowing fewer stims to cover all necessary fights.